 On September 15, 2021, the Illinois Public Act 102-0662 was signed into law by the Governor of Illinois ("Clean Energy Law").
 The Clean Energy Law is designed to achieve 100% carbon-free power by 2045 to enable the state's transition to a clean energy economy.
 The Clean Energy Law establishes decarbonization requirements for Illinois as well as programs to support the retention and development of emissions-free sources of electricity.
 Among other things, the Clean Energy Law authorizes the IPA to procure up to 54.5 million CMCs from qualifying nuclear plants for a five-year period beginning on June 1, 2022 through May 31, 2027.
 CMCs are credits for the carbon-free attributes of eligible nuclear power plants in PJM.
-The Byron, Dresden, and Braidwood nuclear plants located in Illinois will be eligible to participate in the CMC procurement process and, if awarded contracts, would be committed to operate through May 31, 2027.
-Selected generators will by December 3, 2021 contract directly with ComEd for the procurement of the CMCs based upon the number of MWhs produced annually by the eligible facilities, subject to specified caps and minimum performance requirements.
+The Byron, Dresden, and Braidwood nuclear plants located in Illinois were eligible to participate in the CMC procurement process and were awarded contracts to sell their respective CMCs in an amount equivalent to their full output to ComEd for a term of 5 years staring on June 1, 2022, committing them to operate through May 31, 2027.